vhwcm/nutri_assistente/README.md

 ## Usage

 If you are a nutritionist, register with Nutri Assistente to obtain a nutritionist code.
-You can find this code oen the "Your Account" page.
+You can find this code on the "Your Account" page.
 As a nutritionist, you can create patients exclusively for yourself or share your code with a patient who will register to track their progress.

 Else, you can track your body evolution and calculate your basal metabolic rate, total energy expenditure, see if you are overweight, etc.